-In 2023, we conducted ESG workshops with 15 Pacific Basin teams, engaging with most of our shore-based colleagues in order to (i) help each team figure out it's most relevant ESG issues, (ii) help each team develop a sense of what ambitions and goals could look like for their top issues, (iii) stimulate dialogue and interest around ESG, (iv) encouraging integration of deliberate sustainability thinking into their daily work, and (v) collect good ideas from teams for consideration in future target setting and initiatives.
+In 2023, we conducted ESG workshops with 15 Pacific Basin teams, engaging with most of our shore-based colleagues in order to (i) help each team figure out it's most relevant ESG issues, (ii) help each team develop a sense of what ambitions and goals could look like for

 In 2024-2026, we will run issue-specific workshops to review our ambition and goals for each of our 25 ESG issues.
 When new ambitions, goals and targets are set, our teams are empowered to evaluate and improve our initiatives to attain them.
-Environmental Responsibility 14